-You should review the configuration recommendations given earlier ("Estimating the Size of the Shared Page Cache" on page 17) in light of your application's design and usage patterns.
+You should review the configuration recommendations given earlier ("Estimating the Size of the Shared Page Cache" on page 41) in light of your application's design and usage patterns.
 Estimates of the number of objects queried or updated are particularly useful in tuning the cache.

 You can use the shared page cache statistics for a running application to monitor the amount of unused space.
-See "To Monitor Page Reads and Writes by a Session" on page 210, especially the statistic FreeFrameCount.
+See "Monitoring Performance" on page 218, especially the statistic FreeFrameCount.